Kiehl012/Threat_Level_Midnight/README.md

 ### Questions to Answer:
 1) Who are the characters of "The Office"?
+2) Which character had the most lines throughout the show?
-2) What was each character's overall sentiment throughout the show?
+3) What was each character's overall sentiment throughout the show?
-3) Can we generate text for one or more characters with NLP Machine Learning?
+4) Can we generate text for one or more characters with NLP Machine Learning?

 ## Data Pipeline
 - Scrape script from the website (API, Python)